ungive/loon/api/specification.md

   // - when the client times out because it did not respond in time, or
   // - when the client disconnected.
   Closed() <-chan struct{}
-  // Closes the request prematurely, if it hasn't already been completed,
+  // Closes the request prematurely by sending a RequestClosed message
-  // by sending a RequestClosed message to the client.
+  // to the websocket peer.
+Returns an error if the client is closed
-  // Does nothing if the request has already been closed.
+  // or if the request has already been completed or closed.
-  Close()
+  Close() error
 }

 type Response interface {